Lithuania

 Competitive service

-Bulgarian citizens staying for short or long terms in the Republic of Lithuania may contact the Embassy of Bulgaria in Warsaw for consular matters.
+Bulgarian citizens residing in the Republic of Lithuania on a short-term or long-term basis may address consular issues to the Embassy of the Republic of Bulgaria in Warsaw.